tom00007/maven-quick-start/README.md

 # maven-quick-start
-sample project tu use with Maven Quick Start project
+sample project to use with Maven Quick Start project